CCPA vs GDPR compliance: Similarities and Differences

 So, here’s a quick summary of the similarities.

-GDPR and CCPA – Introduction
+CCPA and GDPR – Introduction

-The CCPA imposes rules on businesses (the “covered entities”) that handle sensitive information.
+The CCPA imposes rules on businesses the “covered entities” that handle sensitive information.
 It also grants consumers new privacy rights and protections.
 The CCPA enhances consumer privacy rights in several ways:

-• CCPA Requires greater transparency.
+- CCPA Requires greater transparency.

-• CCPA gives consumers broad access to their personal information.
+- CCPA gives consumers broad access to their personal information.

-• CCPA provides consumers with the right to opt-out of data collection.
+- CCPA provides consumers with the right to opt-out of data collection.

-• CCPA imposes new restrictions on how covered entities collect, share, and sell consumers’ personal information.
+- CCPA imposes new restrictions on how covered entities collect, share, and sell consumers’ personal information.

 Both CCPA and GDPR focus on obtaining GDPR cookie consent from users.
 But the way they do it is significantly different.